 The full name should be used on first reference, with "Kaufman Library" and "library" used as secondary references.
+The full name and secondary references are preferred over "Building L."

 The library's full name includes the only official use of an ampersand at GGC.